 This course provides basic knowledge and understanding of mobile applications design and implementation.
-The course also examines the internal mechanisms by which mobile applications are built in different mobile device environments.
+The course also examines the internal mechanisms by which mobile applications are built in different mobile device environments

 The aim of this subject is to enable students to understand the basic principles and architectures mobile and wireless applications within mobile computing environments.
 The course looks at mobile device technologies and industrial standards, mobile computing environments (J2ME, Symbian, Android,...), as well as mobile application development process.
 It also looks at recent development in this area such as Location based services and mobile web.
-By carrying out laboratory work and small group projects, students will have a practical knowledge and experience in developing specific mobile applications for the configuration, operation and monitoring of networks.
-Students will be made aware of the key factors that have impacts on network administration.
-They will also learn techniques and tools essential for the tasks for the planning, design, installation, operation and troubleshooting of networks.
+By carrying out laboratory work and small group projects, students will have a practical knowledge and experience in developing specific mobile applications.